Inc21/blarney_cc_pp1/README.md

 <br clear="left"/>

+## Interesting bug or problems.
+  - An existing logo that had to be used for this website meant that the colours that I could use were very limited.
+This and my lack of experience in design and coding made this project an interesting problem that had to be solved.
+  - Used css grid for the layout.
+Trying to match different elements on the page was a big learning curve.
+  - Another interesting problem to solve was getting labels on the form page to render on top of input fields.

 ## Unfixed Bugs

-After rigorous testing with various online tools and my limited testing with different devices and browsers, the errors returned were rectified.
+After rigorous testing with various online tools and my testing with different devices and browsers, the errors returned were rectified.

 ## Deployment